 The idea was initially proposed by a number of academics and cultural activists in Kabul in the spring of 2011, with the aim of promoting and strengthening academic research on Afghanistan history and society, especially on its various ethnicities.
 In early 2012, this idea was discussed among a number of Afghan and non-Afghan researchers outside of the country, which resulted in designing a primary plan on the areas of research, the main components of the encyclopaedia and methods of funding the project.

-The first volume of Hazara Encyclopaedia is being published with a released date of September 2018.
+The first volume of Hazara Encyclopaedia published in December 2018 in Kabul.
 It comprises of 605 entries, with 350,000 words under the first three Farsi letters Aa, A and part of B. More than 40 writers, researchers and members of the editorial board have been involved in the work which has taken more that 4 years to complete.
 It is in Farsi but translating articles into English has already begun and our aim is to publish the first volume of the English version in summer 2019.
 It should be mentioned that the majority of the articles/ entries are unique and have been written for the first time, while the others have been completed and changed extensively.

 Based on our initial plan and estimation, the Hazara Encyclopaedia will be comprised of 12 volumes of approximately 900 pages or about 450,000 words each- every volume will cover nearly 800 entries alphabetically.
 Each entry is an academic article comprised of a minimum of one hundred words, but not exceeding 5000 words.
 The time frame for writing and finalizing each volume is estimated to be one year.
 Our initial study showed that almost half of our entries, including but not limited to the category of villages, require field work due to lack of relevant sources.